School-Clinical Child Psychology, PsyD

 Be a School-Clinical Child Psychologist

 The PsyD program in School-Clinical Child Psychology prepares graduates to be professional psychologists as health service providers with expertise in school and clinical psychology in the context of evidence-based practice.
 You will be uniquely prepared to provide clinical and educational expertise and consultation within school and clinical settings in order to best serve children and families across a variety of systems of service delivery.
 The program utilizes a practitioner-scholar training model that prepares psychologists to provide primarily direct and, to some extent, indirect services from a variety of theoretical perspectives.
+This program is STEM designated, which means you will be trained in areas of technology that are in high demand with United States employers.
+International students studying in person on student visas will be eligible for an Optional Practical Training (OPT) extension of 24 months, for a total of 36 months.

 A Well-Rounded Model